Shubham0315/docker-CLI/InterviewQue.md

 Explain the concept of containerization
 -
 - It is used to pack the application along with its dependencies to run application.
 - Containerization is a lightweight virtualization technology that packages application and its dependencies into an isolated unit called container.
 These containers can run across diff env without need of separate OS for each app instance.
-Unlike VM which run full OS for each instance, containers share host kernel, meking them faster and efficient
+Unlike VM which run full OS for each instance, containers share host kernel, making them faster and efficient

 ![image](https://github.com/user-attachments/assets/eedb39b0-67b5-42fc-bad1-5f901fdec88d)